Danny Cocke

-Danny Cocke is an American professional film, trailer, and advertising music composer.
+Danny Cocke (died December 31, 2025) was an American professional film, trailer, and advertising music composer.
 His credits contain scores to films such as The Devil's in the Details, as well as high-profile big-budget trailers such as The Hobbit: The Battle of the Five Armies, The Amazing Spider-Man, Snow White and the Huntsman, The Girl with the Dragon Tattoo, Star Trek Into Darkness, Captain America: The First Avenger, Thor: The Dark World, Parkland, Oblivion, The Raven and more.
-He resides in Los Angeles, California.
+He resided in Los Angeles, California.

 Early life

 Danny Cocke began composing and playing guitar, bass, and drums at 12.
 Over the years, his musical path has evolved from playing in various bands to producing and recording for other bands/artists while writing his music.

 At age 22, Cocke was diagnosed with stage IV testicular cancer after being sent to the emergency room due to severe pain in the back that occurred during a band rehearsal.
 As a result, he moved in with his parents, and his chemotherapy treatment lasted for a year.
 Even though he had to put his musical career on hold during this time, he found the whole experience life-changing and took it as a gift.
 Being a cancer survivor, he volunteered and helped a lot of patients at the University of California, Davis Hospital.
 During his 2012 interview with Trailer Music News, he said, "If I were offered the choice to go back, I would go through the whole cancer experience again just to be who I am today."